Looking at planning a trip to the Sheikh Zayed Grand Mosque while you’re in Abu Dhabi?

 - The only skin that can show is your hands, feet, and face.

 - Please don’t think this means you should wear the skimpiest outfit underneath!
-You will still be lining up with other Muslim tourists and respect should be shown throughout your visit to Abu Dhabi.
+You will still be lining up with other Muslim tourists, and respect should be shown throughout your visit to Abu Dhabi.

-- Men should have long trousers with legs completely covered and shirt sleeves (at least elbow length).
+- Men should have long trousers with legs completely covered

 Shoes inside the Grand Mosque

-If you don’t want to walk around inside the Grand Hall of the mosque itself in bare feet you will want to make sure you bring your nicest socks!
+If you don’t want to walk around inside the Mosque’s Grand Hall in bare feet, make sure you bring your nicest socks!
+Shoes are left outside on a shoe rack, so remember where you left them.

-Dress code for children at the Grand Mosque
+Dress Code for Children at the Grand Mosque

 Sheikh Zayed Grand Mosque Timings

-Saturday to Thursday: 9:00 AM – 10:00 PM
+- Saturday to Thursday: 9:00 AM โ 10:00 PM

-Friday: 9:00 – 12:00 PM, reopens 3:00 PM – 10:00 PM
+- Friday: 9:00 – 12:00 PM, reopens 3:00 PM โ 10:00 PM

 Last admissions at 9:30 PM

-Timings are always subject to change in the UAE and hours will vary for Ramadan and other religious occasions – please consult the Sheikh Zayed Grand Mosque Center for current information, including FREE guided tour times.
+Timings are always subject to change in the UAE and hours will vary for Ramadan and other religious occasions โ please consult the Sheikh Zayed Grand Mosque Center for current information, including FREE guided tour times.

 Entry Fee for the Sheikh Zayed Grand Mosque

-To save time you can register your visit in an advance, but note there’s no obligation to do this, you can register on entry.A
+To save time, you can register your visit in advance, but note that you are not obligated to do this; you can register on entry.

 - You can learn more about visiting the Sheikh Zayed Grand Mosque coming from Dubai on a day trip here.

-- Learn more about getting around within Abu Dhabi here.
+- Learn more about getting around within Abu Dhabi here

-We hope you enjoy your visit to the Sheikh Zayed Grand Mosque in Abu Dhabi, undoubtedly one of the cultural highlights of the United Arab Emirates not to be missed off your itinerary.
+We hope you enjoy your visit to the Sheikh Zayed Grand Mosque in Abu Dhabi, undoubtedly one of the cultural highlights of the United Arab Emirates, not to be missed off your itinerary.

 More Sheikh Zayed Grand Mosque FAQ’s

-Before you go… Important things to consider planning a trip to Abu Dhabi
+Before you goโฆ Important Things to Consider When Planning a Trip to Abu Dhabi

-- Pop into our essential planning information page, it includes everything you need to know about getting around Abu Dhabi, a handy guide on what to pack as well as top tips for first-timers on the dos and don’ts, laws, and customs in the UAE.
+- Pop into ourย essential planning information page; it includes everything you need to know aboutย getting around Abu Dhabi, a handy guide onย what to pack, as well as top tips for first-timers on theย dos and donโts, laws, and customs in the UAE.

 - Discover the best places to stay in Abu Dhabi, or bag a bargain on your accommodation here: